-2.1 This policy applies to all use of social media (except for non-identifiable private use of social media, as defined below) by all staff and students of USC, as well as any other members of the University community to whom the USC Staff Code of Conduct – Governing Policy applies.
+2.1 This policy applies to the use of social media by all staff and students, as well as any other members of the University community to whom the Staff Code of Conduct – Governing Policy or the Student Conduct – Governing Policy applies.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness:

 Social media is a broad term that encompasses interactive online communication channels that enable users to create and share content, opinions, experiences, and knowledge.
 These can be written comments, video, photographs, or audio files.
 Social media channels may include, but are not limited to, Facebook, Instagram, Twitter, YouTube, LinkedIn, and Snapchat.

 Official University social media refers to any public social media account, group or site that seeks to represent University as a whole or in part for promotional purposes, including (but not limited to) promoting University initiatives, research or events.
 Official University social media channels are managed by, or in consultation with, Marketing.

 Non-identifiable private use of social media is use of social media by a staff member, student or other member of the University community in a way that does not associate the user with the University and does not impact on the University or a member of the University community in ways that could be reasonably considered to be inconsistent with the Staff Code of Conduct – Governing Policy or the Student Conduct – Governing Policy.